moheed-ali/ChirpStack-Data-Pipeline/README.md

 For instructions on adding InfluxDB as a datasource in Grafana, please refer to the [Steps to Add InfluxDB as a Datasource in Grafana](influxdb-grafana-data-source-setup.md) section.

 For instructions on computing PDR using Flux Queries, please refer to the [Flux Queries to Compute PDR](PDR-Flux-Queries.md) section.

-## Contributing

-Feel free to contribute to this project by creating pull requests.
-For major changes, please open an issue first to discuss the proposed changes.

-## License

-This project is licensed under the [MIT License](LICENSE).

 **Note**: If you are using Python version less than 3.7, you may encounter an error indicating that the `builder.py` file is missing in one of the Google Protocol Buffers libraries.
 In such cases, you can follow these steps: